insidin/dc-recipes/README.md

 >
 > ifconfig docker0

-(or read it from the logs of your dns container:
+Add this to the dns server list of your host.

-> docker logs dns
+## Start the hadoop cluster

+> ./generate-yml.sh <data-dir> <dns-ip> hadoop-dns.yml

+This generates a customized yml file, hadoop-dns.yml.mine.

+Start the containers:

+> docker-machine -f hadoop-dns.yml.mine up -d